parthsharma07/Login-and-Signup-SYSTEM-PHP-MYSQL/README.md

 ## A train reservation website with user authentication system using php and mySQL.
 ## User should have zampp server installed in the laptop to use this system.
 ### User can book his train tickets from the list of available trains.
+### User can also see the seat availability in different coaches for different trains.